coryjpiette/Machine_Learning_Peer_Assessment/MachineLearning.md

-# Practical Machine Learning Coursera Peer Assessment
+# Practical Machine Learning: Peer-Assessment
-Monday, July 21, 2014

 ## Summary

-This report uses machine learning algorithms to predict the manner in which users of exercise devices exercise.
+This report utilizes machine learning algorithms to predict the manner in which users of exercise devices exercise.

 ### Background